cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

 DHCP/TFTP and PXE-booting server; booting the compute nodes, which will be automatically installed and configured; and running some testing examples.

 Requirements
 ------------

-- Experience on cluster system installation and management.
+* Experience with Linux system installation and management and, ideally, with HPC cluster management.
-- Some knowledge of git, shell scripting, and Python.
+* Knowledge of Git, shell scripting, and Python.
-- A Comet cluster (vctNN) assigned to you.
+* A Comet Virtual Cluster (vctNN) assigned to you.

 .. note:: Scripts used in this tutorial are maintained at: